salaboy/platforms-on-k8s/chapter-5/aws/README.md

 ## Let's deploy our Conference Application

 Ok, now that we have our two databases and our message broker running, we need to make sure that our application services connect to these instances.
-The first thing that we need to do is to disable the Helm dependencies defined in the Conference Application chart, so that when the application gets installed don't install the databases and the message broker.
+The first thing we need to do is disable the Helm dependencies defined in the Conference Application chart so that when the application gets installed, don't install the databases and the message broker.
 We can do this by setting the `install.infrastructure` flag to `false`.

 For that, we will use the `app-values.yaml` file containing the configurations for the services to connect to our newly created databases: